Presenters

 Lightweight 17.5" Coulter conversion

-Lauren is a frequent contributor to Sky and Telescope's Astronomer’s Workbench column which has earned her the title of Gadget Girl.
-Some of her previous accomplishments include a reclining binocular chair and a semi-scale 8” recreation of the Hubble Space Telescope.
+Lauren is a frequent contributor to Sky and Telescope's Astronomer’s Workbench column with nine articles in 5 years earning her the title of Gadget Girl.
+Some of her previous accomplishments include a reclining binocular chair made from an automobile seat and a semi-scale 8” Dobsonian recreation of the Hubble Space Telescope, as well as dozens of ideas for accessories and scope improvements.
+Her latest article, the subject of this talk, will appear in the October 2026 issue!
+Perfect timing!

 Gord Tulloch